AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/visual-prog_with_flow.md

-﻿# Visual programming using Flow
+# Visual programming using Flow

 Flow is the visual programming system built in to {{ProductName}}.
-With node-based Flow tools, you can author gameplay logic to determine all the interactions possible in your game world.
+With node-based Flow tools, you can author gameplay logic to determine all the interactions possible in the engine.
 Using Flow, you can set up mission scripts, trigger effects, or define how units react to events in their surroundings.

 ![](../images/flow_graph.png)